 In addition to allowing him to inflect architectural thought / practice with the more radical potentialities of “design,” the IID also provided Boyarsky with the platform to develop a truly inter-national modernism.
 In this context, the design firm of Sampson Fether developed an inaugural promotional campaign that assumed philatelic form.
 Not only did these stamp sheets (when maintained whole) provide integral overviews of the Institute's mission and Faculty—with the Faculty documented in baseball-card style as "Architects of the World"—but they also functioned (in fractal fashion) as branding material, when individual stamps were separated, licked, and embedded into everyday communications.
 As illustrated in the recent AA monograph on the Institute (In progress, 2016), many of these stamps were affixed to envelopes ferrying acceptance offers, scholarships, and general IID correspondence across the globe.
 Peter Sampson would eventually become Chairman of the branding consultancy firm Corporate Edge.With no OCLC of Library Hub records discovered for this set.
 Columbia (Avery) preserves an element from the subsequent 1971 campaign by Sampson Fether, which repurposed historical postcards from Boyarsky's collection.

 The making of a "starchitect."
 With this ambitious multi-media publication—featuring a monograph-length portfolio of his architectural works, an experimental vinyl record, and an immense poster that foregrounds a photo of his levitating body—Kisho Kurokawa attempted to cement his reputation as one of the leaders of the Metabolist movement.
-Produced to coincide with Expo 70 in Osaka, where Metabolism had been given free architectural rein, with Kurosawa alone being commissioned to direct three major building projects.
+Produced to coincide with Expo 70 in Osaka, where the Metabolists had been given free architectural rein, with Kurosawa himself commissioned to direct three major building projects.

 Both the poster and record operate as manifestos in the context of Kurokawa’s vision of "capsule architecture," as the architecture best-suited to the emerging forms of cyborg and mobile Life.
 On the record, composed by Yoko Ono's former husband Toshi Ichiyanagi, the six articles of Kurokawa's Capsule creed are intoned by computer-generated voice, as accompanied by the sounds of Gregorian chants and heart-beat.

 Collage: an architectural methdology.
 [B. Arch thesis].
 New York: The Cooper Union.
 School of Architecture, 1970.
-2750 USD Side-stapled thesis, composed of 35 letter-sized sheets; some foxing to front and rear covers.
-Xerographic copy of original typescript, almost certainly first generation; reproducing a handful of manuscript corrections to the original.
-Contents: title page, followed by epigraph, followed by 32 pages of numbered text, concluding with one-paged appendix.
+2400 USD Side-stapled thesis, composed of 35 letter-sized sheets; well-preserved, with some foxing to cover-sheets.
+This being a contemporary xerographic copy of the original typescript, reproducing a handful of manuscript corrections to the original.
+Contents: title page, followed by epigraph, followed by 32 pages of numbered text, concluding with a one-paged appendix.

 Synthesis 45.
 [Prospectus].
 Milano: Olivetti.
 Direzione Relazioni Culturali Disegno Industriale Pubblicità, circa 1970.
 950 USD Cardboard portfolio (21 x 30 x 1 cm.), with string-bound closure and titles printed to upper flap; preserved in Near Fine condition, with minor scuffing to rear panel and minor crease to front panel.
 Complete set of contents preserved loose within portfolio: (1) a summary prospectus of the office furniture system (A4 broadsheets, in double-columns), present here in four translations (English, Italian, German, and French); (2) a leporello (15 x 135 cm.) composed into 9 inter-active panels, printed recto/verso in colour.
 Titles printed to first panel with remainder of panels featuring illustrations of the modular furniture system (excerpts included in collage below); (3) eleven numbered specification sheets for various modules of the system (numbered 1-1 to 11-1); bifolia, with rectos illustrated after photographs of the system in variable configurations and the versos displaying measured schematics; and (4) two large posters providing overviews of the system, with glossy sheets (41 x 58.5 cm.) illustrated after drawings and colour photographs to both recto/verso.
 Accompanied by contemporary business card of Rotterdam interior design firm (presumably original owner of this kit).